yanatan16/mgoconf/README.md

 		"_TimeoutComment": "nanoseconds",
 		"Timeout": 100000,

-		"_commented": {
-			"_comment": "Use these for authentication",
+		"_comment": "Use these for authentication.
+Omit otherwise.", "Username": "something",

-			"Username": "something",
 		"Password": "something"
-		}
 	},

 	"Safety": {